A Guide To The Six Fields Of Engineering

 For example, a company may have to source a chemical engineer to aid material design, which is a significant leap between industries for a chemical engineer.
 The alternative is to build a workforce of people who have broadly studied all the main components required by aerospace/aeronautical engineering, and who later specialize to their main interest, e.g. materials science.
 This means that aerospace/aeronautical engineers are more committed to this industry and develop bespoke skill sets that apply directly to this unique field of engineering.

 Computer engineering concerns the design and prototyping of computing hardware and software, merging the fields of electrical engineering with computer science.
 There is significant overlap with the skills learned through computer science degrees and computer engineering, such as computer graphics and network security.

 Where computer engineering stands out from other fields is in the design and development of microprocessor and microcontroller systems, computer architecture and VHDL (hardware description language) design.
 As technology becomes ever more powerful, and even smaller, the need for computer engineers will grow.
 This could make computer engineering the best field of engineering for the future.

 - Have a browse of engineering degrees and the jobs they can lead to

 - Find out what you’ll need to do to become an engineer

 If you want to investigate these subjects and prepare for a career in one of these fields of engineering, technology or computer science, our summer courses in Oxford are a great way to start.
 From the Discover Technology Academy to Experience Engineering, there is a summer course here for you!

-Sign up now to take part in this year’s Engineering Preparation Academy – an opportunity for you to invest in your future as an engineer!
-This two week course is designed to prepare those interested in applying to study engineering at university.
+Sign up now to take part in this year’s summer school, whether in Oxford or online – an opportunity for you to invest in your future as an engineer!
+Our range of courses are designed to prepare those interested in applying to study Engineering at university.